tvtaerum/cGANs_housekeeping/README.md

 <p align="center">
 <img src="/images/escapingModeCollapse.png" width="850" height="225">
 </p>
-There are three parts to the screen shot.
 In section 1, we can see at epoch 1/100 and iteration 126/781, the discriminator loss has dropped to near zero and the gan loss is beginning to escalate.
 Left to itself, the discriminator loss would drop to zero and the gan loss would escalate to a very high number (mode collapse).
 In this case, the saved discriminator weights (d_weights) are loaded back in and the stream recovers.
 In section 2, we see proof of recovery with discriminator loss at 0.459 and gan loss at 1.280.
 At this point, the accuracy for "real" is 77% and fake is 93%.
 In section 3, we see a screen shot of the generated faces from epoch 1 out of 100 epoches.
 <p>